Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2019-07-13-DFT_electric_field.md

 date: 2019-07-13
 tags: ["Electric_field"]
 categories: DFT
-description: Applying a saw-tooth electric field in VASP and QE seems to lower the total energy which is unphysical and puzzling.
+description: Applying a saw-tooth electric field in VASP seems yield a lower total energy which is unphysical and puzzling.
 ---

 ## Background